michalmichalak997/3GeoCombine/README.md

 # 3GeoCombine

+# Title
-# Title: Constraining uncertainty of fault orientation using a combinatorial algorithm
+Constraining uncertainty of fault orientation using a combinatorial algorithm

+# Co-authors

-# Co-authors: Michał Michalak a,b,1; Ryszard Kuzak a,1; Paweł Gładki c; Agnieszka Kulawik d; Yunfeng Ge e
+Michał Michalak a,b,1; Ryszard Kuzak a,1; Paweł Gładki c; Agnieszka Kulawik d; Yunfeng Ge e

 a Institute of Earth Sciences, Faculty of Natural Sciences, University of Silesia in Katowice, Będzińska 60, 41-205 Sosnowiec, Poland.